Colorado Highways: Routes 80 to 99

 SH 90 starts at the Utah border west of Paradox, and has a connection with UT 46.
 It follows the La Sal Creek east for only a few miles, then turns north and has a few switchbacks going over some ridge.
 It then drops down into Paradox Valley, passes south of the town of Paradox, and then follows Paradox Valley east through Bedrock, and finally ending at SH 141 at Vancorum.

 As you can see, there is also another section of SH 90.
-To link to it from Vancorum, one would have to head east on SH 141, then east of Naturita turn northeast on FR 540, and take that a looonnnggg way through Piñon, Ute, over the Uncompahgre Plateau, and to a point southwest of Montrose.
-SH 90 then starts again, and heads east, north to Oak Grove, east, north, then east into Montrose.
-It ends at the intersection of Townsend Ave. and Main St., and this is also the north end of US 550 at US 50.
+To link to it from Vancorum, one would have to head east on SH 141, then east of Naturita turn northeast on FR 540, and take that a looonnnggg way through Pi�on, Ute, over the Uncompahgre Plateau, and to a point southwest of Montrose.
+SH 90 then starts again, and heads east, north to Oak Grove, east, north, then east into Montrose, coming into town on Main St. It ends at the intersection of Townsend Ave at US 550.

 History: